Star International School, Al Twar – The Review 2020

 Third, School leadership is experienced and long-standing.

-Forth, fees offer very strong ROI – the overall offer here exceeds what can be legitimately expected from its borderline value/mid tier fees for a small school UK education.
+Fourth, fees offer very strong ROI – the overall offer here exceeds what can be legitimately expected from its borderline value/mid tier fees for a small school UK education.
 Subject breadth, a key test of a school’s ability to meet the needs and abilities of its children, gains strength from GCSE provision of Psychology (a recognised bridging subject between the Arts and Sciences) and BTEC.
 Lesser schools provide little breadth of subject choice beyond the basic English Baccalaureate subjects.

-Fifth the value proposition is exception in the absolute and unwavering commitment to parents to only recruit British teachers in every English national Curriculum department and subject – and only recruit directly from the UK.
+Fifth the value proposition is exceptional in the absolute and unwavering commitment to parents to only recruit British teachers in every English national Curriculum department and subject – and only recruit directly from the UK.
 Recruitment is carried out in London each year.
 Recruitment of qualified and inspired British teachers – and the deep-seated commitment to their ongoing professional development, complete what is a creditable mix of rare strengths and understandably the powerful draw for many families.
 No school at this fee level betters this commitment in the UAE – and it exceeds those of many British schools operating at significantly higher fee points.

 On the plus side, fabulously caring and warm school dynamics; a history of proven leadership; extended subject breadth; ambitious plans for Sixth Form opening; outstanding levels of investment in British teaching faculty and, strong relationships with parents and the wider community, deliver a school that punches well above the weight suggested by its fees.